 Postpartum depression is largely influenced by hormonal factors, but there are still things you can do to reduce your risk or intensity of symptoms, including prioritizing your own health, informing your doctor of any changes you are experiencing, setting realistic expectations, and more.

 If you have friends or loved ones who are willing to help during your pregnancy or after the birth of your baby, let them help.
 It does not make you a bad mother to let someone else help care for your baby, nor does it make you selfish to take time for yourself.
-Embrace the support that you find in other people around you.
+Embrace the support that you find in other people around you and help prevent burnout as a new mom.

 A counselor or other mental health professional can assist you before, during, or after pregnancy.
-You will develop your own personalized treatment plan with your provider, but the goals you set with a counselor may include:
+You will develop your own personalized treatment plan with your provider, but the goals you set for depression therapy might include:

 - Helping you monitor or reduce any symptoms of depression or anxiety